dhbw-stg-tinf17a/ase-pda-james/README.md

 2. Use `npm run start-dev` to start the npm project

 ## Testing
+**The most recent testing coverage summary can be found in `./docs/test-coverage/lcov-report/index.html`**
 1. Run command `npm run test`

 # Helpful Links